moliver28/research-handbook/content/handbook/communication/top-15.md

 description: 15 workplace practices all team members should know about how we work together.
 ---

-## The GitLab Top 15 Practices: How we work together in an all-remote workplace
+## The GitLab Top 15 Workplace Practices: How we work together in an all-remote workplace

 Looking for guidance to best understand how and why the GitLab team works the way we do?
 Then you’ve landed in the right place!